 - A Qualified Scientist is required for all studies involving BioSafety Level-2 (BSL-2), potentially infectious or hazardous biological agents, and DEA- controlled substances, and is also required for many human participant studies and many vertebrate animal studies.

 - After initial IRB/SRC approval (if required), any proposed changes in Research Plan must be re-approved before laboratory experimentation/data collection resumes.

 - Projects which are continuations of a previous year’s work and which require IRB/SRC approval must undergo the review process with the current year proposal prior to experimentation/data collection for the current year.

 - Any continuing project must document that the additional research is new and different.

-- If work was conducted in a Regulated Research Institution, industrial setting or any worksite other than home, school or field, at any time during the current MSSF project year, the Regulated Research Institutional/ Industrial Setting Form must be completed.
+- If work was conducted in a Regulated Research Institution (such as a university or laboratory), industrial setting or any worksite other than home, school or field, at any time during the current MSSF project year, then a representative of the Regulated Research Institution must also sign off on the project.

-- After experimentation, each student or team must submit a (maximum) 250-word, one-page abstract, which summarizes the current year’s work.
+- After experimentation, each student or team must submit a one-page abstract, which summarizes the current year’s work.
 The abstract must describe research conducted by the student, not by the supervising adult(s).

 - A data notebook is required of every project.

 - Human Participants